7 Key Ways to Save on the Average Cost of a Basement Remodel

 It’s easy to get excited about the amount of square footage you’ll add to your home when you remodel your basement, but don’t start counting your money yet.
 Basement square footage is below grade, which means it’s not valued at the same rate that the above-ground square footage of your home is valued.

 “Many sellers who have, say, a 2,000 square foot house above ground and a 1,000 square foot finished basement want to list the house at 3,000 square feet, but that’s not how it works.
-Multiple listing services (MLS) require that we separate above ground square footage from below grade square footage,” explains Marchesiello.
+Multiple listing services (MLS) require that we separate above-ground square footage from below-grade square footage,” explains Marchesiello.

 “And you can’t price it as if it’s a 3,000 square foot house either, even if it’s a semi-basement that’s only half-underground.
-It’s still below grade square footage, which is valued at about half of what the above ground square footage is worth.”
+It’s still below-grade square footage, which is valued at about half of what the above-ground square footage is worth.”

 Expect to pay several grand more for every one of these projects that your basement remodel includes:

-- the installation of new emergency egress windows
+- Installation of new emergency egress windows

-- water damage remediation or foundation repair
+- Water damage remediation or foundation repair

-- new bathroom construction
+- New bathroom construction

-- erection of non-foundational walls
+- Erection of non-foundational walls

 7 ways to save on your basement remodel